 The “Maintain Consistency” rule is based on the daily calculation of your PnL, as well as the total profit of your Gauntlet Mini™ account.
 The rule states that you won’t be allowed to pass the examination if your PnL for a single day accounts for over 30% of your total profit.
-The daily PnL is taken into account regardless of whether the current account balance is below or over the starting one.
+The daily PnL is considered regardless of whether the current account balance is below or over the starting one.

 You are taking the Gauntlet Mini™ $100,000 trader program, and your total profit equals $10,000.
 However, you made $3,500 of that profit on a single trading day.
 That sum represents 35% of your total profit, which exceeds the allowed 30% maximum.